parthenon-hpc-lab/parthenon/docs/interface/containers.md

 ## Containers

-A *container* owns *variables.* Each variable is named, and the container knows about various types of variable, such as whether the variable is for cell-centered data, face-centered data, sparse data, or dense data.
+A *container* owns *variables.* Each variable is named, and the container knows about various types of variables, such as whether the variable is for cell-centered data, face-centered data, sparse data, or dense data.
 (For more details on anonymous variables, see [here](Metadata.md).)
 A variable can be added to a container as: